What I Thought I Was Practicing in Tibetan Buddhism vs. What It Really Was

 I experienced this firsthand.
 It began as a profound visualization and mantra practice during a three-year retreat and gradually turned into energetic torment and psychological destabilization.
 The deities I once practiced became increasingly foreign, invasive, and predatory.
 The guru, once seen as a vessel of wisdom, became a wrathful executioner.

-These practices are not what they seem: they tap into powerful magic.
-And one must ask, who is really powering these rituals?
+These practices are not what they seem: they tap into powerful and often uncontrollable spiritual forces.
+And one must ask, who or what is really powering these rituals?
 Who benefits when a practitioner opens themselves to these entities and their so-called “energies”?
 Why should we assume these forces are benevolent, simply because they have Buddhist names and appear in ornate, colorful iconography?

 In my own experience, the entities I contacted through these practices eventually revealed themselves to be something other than the enlightened mind of the Buddhas, whatever that might be.
 They had their own will, their own agendas, and their own personalities.
 Especially in the darker rites of semi-wrathful and wrathful deities, there was a sharp edge of coercion, and spiritual threat.